joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ## Log in to your cluster
 {: #deploy-k8-login}

 Before you can complete the next steps, you need to log in to your cluster by using the kubectl CLI.
-Follow the instructions for logging into to your cluster.
+Follow the instructions for logging in to your cluster.

 ## Create the `ibpinfra` namespace for the webhook
 {: #deploy-k8-ibpinfra}